 Many elderly don’t buy funeral insurance because they think they won’t qualify due to poor health.
-However, these policies are much easier to get than traditional life insurance since a medical exam is not involved.
+However, these policies are much easier to get compared to traditional life insurance since a medical exam is not involved.
 You can qualify for coverage even if you have a serious illness, although there may be a waiting period on the policy.

 Types of Funeral Insurance